Lost in the Astral

 The Rending and the Rebirth

-The Apkallu stood at the basin with his hands submerged to the wrists and his breath aligned to the rise and fall of the water.
+The sage stood at the basin with his hands submerged to the wrists and his breath aligned to the rise and fall of the water.
 He spoke syllables older than the cracked bricks beneath his feet, words smoothed by use until they fit the mouth like river stones.
 He was not merely a priest.
-He belonged to a lineage that remembered the flood without speaking of it.
-His duty was simple and impossible: keep the world from tearing.

 The water tasted wrong before the air admitted it.
 There was iron along his tongue.
 A silence arrived as thin as silk, the kind that walks ahead of a scream.
-The torches shivered.
-Shadows along the pillars bent at angles stone does not accept.

 She stepped out of that wrongness as if the temple had been hers all along.

-Lamashtu moved like a hunger that had learned to stand on two legs.
+the tearing one moved like a hunger that had learned to stand on two legs.
 Her feet scraped the floor and left marks where marks should not take.
 Bowls that had known clean water for decades turned cloudy in a heartbeat.
 The sweetness in the incense turned thick and rotten.

-The Apkallu did not take his hands out of the basin.
-That was not bravery.
-It was training older than memory.
 He gave the formal warning because form matters even when danger does not care.
-The words named Enki as guardian and named her as bound.
+The words named the temple’s guardian and named her as bound.
 The words had bound lesser things.

 She laughed.